Driving a Car

 Register of Vehicles

-Cars in the CR have to be registered at a relevant municipality office.
+Cars in the CR must be registered at a relevant municipality office.
 Registration has to be arranged for newly purchased cars and cars whose owners have changed has to be re-registered.

 On 1 June 2017 an amendment of the Act on Conditions of the Road Traffic Operation entered into effect.
 This means it is now possible to go to any municipal office with extended powers to arrange the change of the owner or the operator of a registered vehicle, to register a new or an imported vehicle, to take a vehicle out of operation (“deposit”), to report the disposal of a vehicle, to apply for a personalised number on a registration plate, a registration plate for a bike carrier or registration of coupling devices and trailers.